 The psychoeducational assessment may include testing of the following areas:

-Our psychoeducational clinicians take the standardized tests, review of report cards, input from parents and teachers, in order to determine what patterns of behaviour emerge.
-They using dynamic testing of the limits approaches to understand why a student made any specific error.
+First of all, our psychoeducational clinicians take the standardized tests, review of report cards, input from parents and teachers, in order to determine what patterns of behaviour emerge.
+Besides that, they use dynamic testing of the limits approaches to understand why a student made any specific error.
 For example, it would be important to understand a careless error due to inattention versus an error that was related to a lack of skill or knowledge.

 Sometimes a physician asks for a Neuropsychological Assessment.
 Our assessments are very comprehensive but we do not offer neuropsychological assessments at this time.
 A neuropsychological assessment is a specialized assessment completed by a neuropsychologist in cases where there is a known or suspected brain injury (e.g., in the case of concussions or epilepsy).